 We all have repetitive thoughts - things we tell yourselves over and over again.
 They are like "tapes that play in our heads".
 Often these tapes are quite negative.
-They may say "I'm no good."
-"I'm going to fail, what's the point of trying."
+For people with HIV, these repetitive thoughts may reflect the stigma associate with HIV.
+They may say "I've got HIV, I'm no good."
+"I've got HIV, so I might as well use drugs."
 These kinds of thoughts also have consequences.
-They are the kind of thoughts that activate the addict self and lead to behaviors that take u off Spiritual path.
+They are the kind of thoughts that activate the addict self and lead to behaviors that take us off the Spiritual path.
+Instructions:

-- I'd like each of you now to identify just one negative, self-defeating thought that arises frequently in your mind that you think may activate your addict self. - You will have 1 minute to write this thought on your paper, and then I will ask each of you to share what you wrote with the rest of the group. - You have 1 minute, starting now.
+- I'd like each of you now to identify just one negative, self-defeating thought that is related to being HIV-positive that you think may activate your addict self. - You will have 1 minute to write this thought on your paper, and then I will ask each of you to share what you wrote with the rest of the group. - You have 1 minute, starting now.